AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

 .. admonition:: Quick Reference

+   - Day 1 summary

+     - We covered a bunch of high-level topics for new researchers, see the playlist.
+     - For day 2 (Thursday), make sure you can connect to the cluster - see the schedule for details.

    - Date: 7, 9-10 June 2022, 11:50-16:00 EEST (Helsinki time).
    - Join via Twitch: https://twitch.tv/coderefinery
    - HackMD (parallel chat) for registered participants